On the density of critical graphs with no large cliques: Putting it all together

-\begin{proof}[Proof of Theorem~\ref{local critical thm}] Let $G$ be an $L$-critical graph for a list-assignment $L$ such that for each vertex $v\in V(G)$, we have $|L(v)| \leq k$ where $k$ is sufficiently large as in Theorem~\ref{saved is colorable}, and suppose for a contradiction that~\eqref{main thm equation} does not hold.
+\techThm* \begin{proof} Let $G$ be an $L$-critical graph for a list assignment $L$ such that for each vertex $v\in V(G)$, we have $|L(v)| \leq k$ where $k$ is sufficiently large as in Theorem~\ref{saved is colorable}, and suppose for a contradiction that~\eqref{main thm equation} does not hold.
 Since $G$ is $L$-critical, by~\cite[Theorem 4.1]{KP18}, $G$ does not contain a subgraph that is dense with respect to $L$.
 Moreover, for each vertex $v\in V(G)$, we have $|L(v)| \leq d(v)$.
 We may assume $G$ is not saved with respect to $L$ and $k$ by Theorem~\ref{saved is colorable}.

 Therefore, by Lemma~\ref{inductive discharging lemma}, there is a nonempty set $D\subsetneq V(G)$ such that

 Subject to that, we choose $D$ to have maximum cardinality.